Hip Replacement Surgery

 The goal of hip replacement surgery is to replace the parts of the hip joint that have been damaged and to relieve hip pain that can’t be controlled by other treatments.

 A traditional hip replacement involves an incision several inches long over the hip joint.
-A newer approach that uses one or two smaller incisions to perform the procedure is called minimally invasive hip replacement.
+A newer approach that uses 1 or 2 smaller incisions to perform the procedure is called minimally invasive hip replacement.
 However, the minimally invasive procedure is not suited for all people who need hip replacement.
-Your doctor will determine the best procedure for you.
+Your healthcare provider will determine the best procedure for you.

 Why might I need hip replacement surgery?